brunasenra/brunasenra/README.md

-# I'm Bruna Senra Faria.
+# Hello!
+I'm Bruna Senra Faria.

 I graduated in Physics from the Universidade do Estado do Rio de Janeiro (UERJ) in 2019.
 Currently work at the Olimpíada Brasileira de Astronomia e Astronáutica (OBA), where I coordinate a project that serves around 30 thousand people per year, manage a team of 20 interns and train new teams and teach courses and lectures in the area.
 I have 9 years of experience with data collection and processing, budget projects, accountability etc.